OSC/ood-documentation/source/app-development/tutorials-interactive-apps/add-jupyter/copy-app.rst

 .. note::

    It is recommended you version your new app using `git`_.

-   Go to the app directory and create a local repository:
+This can be done by going to the app directory and creating a local repository:

    .. code-block:: console

       $ cd ~/ondemand/dev/jupyter
       $ git init

-   Stage all the files under app and make your first commit:
+   Then stage all the files under the app and make the first commit:

    .. code-block:: console